Analog television: Transition to digital

 In Singapore, digital television under DVB-T2 began on 16 December 2013.
 The switchover was delayed many times until analog TV was switched off at midnight on 2 January 2019.

 In the Philippines, the National Telecommunications Commission required all broadcasting companies to end analog broadcasting on 31 December 2015 at 11:59 p.m.
 Due to delay of the release of the implementing rules and regulations for digital television broadcast, the target date was moved to 2020.
-Full digital broadcast is expected in 2021 and all of the analog TV services should be shut down by the end of 2023.
+Full digital broadcast was expected in 2021 and all of the analog TV services were to be shut down by the end of 2023.
+However, in February 2023, the NTC postponed the ASO/DTV transition to 2025 due to many provincial television stations not being ready to start their digital TV transmissions.

 In the Russian Federation, the Russian Television and Radio Broadcasting Network (RTRS) disabled analog broadcasting of federal channels in five stages, shutting down broadcasting in multiple federal subjects at each stage.
 The first region to have analog broadcasting disabled was Tver Oblast on 3 December 2018, and the switchover was completed on 14 October 2019.
 During the transition, DVB-T2 receivers and monetary compensations for purchasing of terrestrial or satellite digital TV reception equipment were provided to disabled people, World War II veterans, certain categories of retirees and households with income per member below living wage.